drug-design/course/docs/chapters/structure-based-design.md

 #### ERK-2 Wild

-There is no complex between SB203580 with the wild ERK2 kinase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/erk-2-wild-0056b180'><i class='fa fa-play' aria-hidden='true'></i></button>There is no complex between SB203580 with the wild ERK2 kinase.
 The following model was constructed using the crystallographic structure of the complex with the ERK2-(Q105T) mutant.
 It shows strong repulsions between SB203580 and the Glu-105 residue and explains why the compound is inactive on ERK2.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer